kardinal-eros/sabotagmaps/example.md

 ----------------------------------------------

 This task can be achieved without great effort, thanks to some data sets in the *sabotagdata* package.
 Namely hydrography, topography data sets, as well as high accuracy administrative borders for Austria.
-Using the extent as above, defining a background objects takes only a single additional line of code.
+Using the extent above, defining a background objects takes only a single additional line of code.

 ```r